ViratGarg2/CG_assign_3_final/README.md

 *   **[Scan-line Polygon Fill Algorithm](https://en.wikipedia.org/wiki/Scanline_rendering)**: Used for filling custom-drawn polygons.
 The algorithm works by iterating through scan-lines (horizontal lines) and filling the pixels between pairs of intersection points with the polygon's edges.
 The implementation uses an edge table and an active edge table to manage intersections efficiently.
 This is controlled from the `RenderImGui` function in [`assign_3_final2/src/main.cpp`](assign_3_final2/src/main.cpp).

-*   **[Ray Tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics))**: A rendering technique for generating an image by tracing the path of light as pixels in an image plane and simulating its effects with virtual objects.
-The implementation includes ray-sphere and ray-cube intersection tests to render simple geometric scenes with realistic lighting and reflections.
+*   **[Ray Tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics))**: A rendering technique for generating an image by tracing the path of light as pixels in an image plane and simulating its effects with virtual objects,handling multiple reflections.The implementation includes ray-sphere,ray-cube,ray-plane and ray-mesh intersection tests to render simple geometric scenes with realistic lighting and reflections.

 *   **Mesh Slicing**: This technique cuts a 3D mesh with a mathematical plane.
 Vertices on one side of the plane are discarded, and new vertices are generated along the intersection line.
 These new vertices are then triangulated to create a "cap" that seals the cut mesh.
 The core logic is in the `sliceMesh` function in [`assign_3_final2/src/mesh.cpp`](assign_3_final2/src/mesh.cpp).